 These are the most common louse.
 Because parasites itch, feathers are picked and scratched, making bare patches.
 They reproduce rapidly laying groups of eggs called nits.

 TreatmentA good treatment for mites and lice wood ash for your chickens to dust bathe in.
 Sevin Dust, I found out has been banned for use on poultry.
 There are other treatments like poultry sprays.
 Treat by spraying on the chicken and on the roosts, nesting boxes, everything.
 I use Garden & Poultry dust to help prevent (not treat) mites and lice.
 They’re many other treatments for these parasites.
 Covering the nits in petroleum jelly prevents them from hatching and they then fall off.

 PreventionAlways keep your chicken coops clean and dry.
 Use dust like Garden & Poultry dust to prevent these parasites.
 Make sure your chickens have a place to dust bath.
 Regularly check your chickens for these parasites (at night will be easier because you won’t have to catch them).

-If you have any question please feel free to ask.
+If you have any questions please feel free to ask.